Great Grey Owl - Strix nebulosa

-Habits: The Great Gray Owl is most active at nights, but also at dusk and just before dawn; sometimes active during the day in breeding season.
+Habits: The Great Grey Owl is most active at nights, but also at dusk and just before dawn; sometimes active during the day in breeding season.
 They fly with soft, slow wingbeats and generally do not often move more than short distances between perches and seldom glides.
 They fly close to the ground, usually less than 6 metres up, except when flying to a nest.
 May be very aggressive near the nest.

-Voice: The Great Gray Owl has a distinctive primary call which is a very soft, low-pitched hoot "whooo-ooo-ooo-ooo"
+Voice: The Great Grey Owl has a distinctive primary call which is a very soft, low-pitched hoot "whooo-ooo-ooo-ooo"